 Y5 – Shakespeare Class

-Myself (Mr Dixon) and Mrs Swaby are looking forward to working on some fantastic topics and exciting experiences that I am sure everyone will enjoy – it looks set to be a brilliant year.
+Mrs Swaby, Mrs Porter, Miss Buckley and I (Mr Bambridge), are looking forward to working on some fantastic topics and exciting experiences during spring term that I am sure everyone will enjoy – it looks set to be a brilliant term.

 About Me